Assorion/FNF-Assorion-Mirror/.github/README.md

 In addition, things such as cutscenes, events, discordRPC, etc, will have to be added yourself.
 Though, Assorion Engine does have several <a href="https://github.com/Assorion/FNF-Assorion-Engine#branches">branches</a> planned with more features soon.

+Assorion is a very simple engine and thus, it may not receive many feature updates; Assorion will continue to have bug fixes and optimizations.

 ## ⚡ | Why choose Assorion Engine?

 1. Assorion Engine is incredibly fast and stable
 2. Assorion's Code is much better streamlined, and much easier to mod
 3. Assorion has an emphasis on simplicity, over bloat
-4. Assorion is actively maintained, adding many features and fixes
+4. Assorion is actively maintained, adding many fixes

 # 🗒️ | Important Notes/RoadMap